The Carpenters Arms

 Click here to follow us on Facebook.

-ON WEDNESDAY 14TH JANUARY THE PUB WILL BE CLOSED UNTIL 5PM FOR ESSENTIAL ELECTRICAL MAINTENANCE.
+ON MONDAY 13TH AND TUESDAY 14TH APRIL THE PUB WILL BE CLOSED UNTIL 5.30PM FOR ESSENTIAL BUILDING MAINTENANCE.
 APOLOGIES FOR ANY INCONVENIENCE CAUSED.